 “The therapist is not the teacher.
 Life is the teacher.
 Life is much more elegant than most of us are willing to accept.
 Getting people to the point that they are strong enough to embrace life on its own terms is what the Crucible is all about.”

-Dr. David Schnarch, from a live professional training presentatioN
+Dr. David Schnarch, from a live professional training presentation

 Tuition